AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ## Demo: Variables and Data Types (10 minutes)

-Now that we've learned a bit about pseudocode and how that can help us explain JS logic, let's begin to code!
+Now that we've learned a bit about pseudocode, let's begin to code!
 The first step to learning the fundamentals of JS involves learning to tell our program to remember (store) values.
 This helps us use them later on!

 #### Variables